 Predation is a pervasive selective force in most natural systems, driving evolutionary change in prey morphology, physiology, life history and behaviour.
 Unlike morphology and physiology, however, the labile nature of behaviour makes it a particularly powerful trait for rapid response in a changing world (Réale et al. 2007; Sih et al. 2010b; Dall & Griffith 2014).
 Behavioural comparisons of wild populations exposed to differing predation regimes provides some support for the prediction that reduced boldness would be selected for under high predation scenarios (Åbjörnsson et al. 2004; Bell 2005; Brydges et al. 2008) and that the appearance of novel predators can result in bold individuals becoming shyer (Niemelä et al. 2012), however, the opposite pattern of response can also occur (Brown et al. 2005; Urban 2007) or behavioural phenotypes can be unrelated to predation regime (Laurila 2000; Carlson & Langkilde 2014).
 Interestingly, a number of studies have demonstrated that individuals from high-predation areas were quicker to emerge (Harris et al. 2010) and were bolder and more aggressive (Bell & Sih 2007; Dingemanse et al. 2007) than predator-naïve conspecifics.
-Although we found the opposite pattern to this immediately following the arrival of a novel predator, by the second year after predator introduction we found the emergence latency and boldness of melomys converging with that of predator-free populations.
-It is plausible that with more time they may become bolder than their predator-free conspecifics (by way of compensating for additional costs of acquiring food).
-Thus, it is clear that the behavioural state of the population is dynamic, and it seems likely this dynamism (and perhaps the capacity of the prey species to identify specific threats) may explain some of the variation between earlier studies.
+Although we found the opposite pattern to this immediately following the arrival of a novel predator, by the second year after predator introduction we found the boldness of melomys converging with that of predator-free populations.
+Thus, it is clear that the behavioural composition of these populations are dynamic, and it seems likely this dynamism (and perhaps the capacity of the prey species to identify specific threats) may explain some of the variation between earlier studies.

 Although boldness may change over time, neophobia, as a generalised adaptive response to predation pressure, is now well supported across a number of studies (Crane et al. 2019).
 Individuals living under high predation risk scenarios have been shown to typically display generalized neophobia (Brown et al. 2015; Elvidge et al. 2016), and neophobia can increase the survival of predator-naïve individuals in initial encounters with predators (Ferrari et al. 2015; Crane et al. 2018).
 Certainly, in our study, predator-exposed melomys were significantly more neophobic than their predator-free conspecifics; an effect maintained throughout the study.